Check SK-II Cosmetic Batch Code

 • SK-II products often move through long international distribution chains, so purchase date and decoded date can naturally be far apart.

-• SK-II codes are usually longer alphanumeric prestige skincare lot codes; start with box bottom, bottle base, label edge.
+• Common visible clues for SK-II include longer mixed-character prestige skincare lot marks; start with box bottom, bottle base, label edge.

 • Essences, masks, and premium treatments should be organized by freshness and opening date.